samyak1409/django/README.md

 *Some features which were not covered in the tutorial but needs to be implemented.*

 1. After updating the profile pic, old one should be deleted from the file system.

-2. If the inputted profile pic is not square, crop it to square so that it doesn't look shrunk on the website.